Close panel

 What happens to those Banco Sabadell shareholders who decide not to take up the offer?

-⁶Pro-forma Basel IV CET1 ratio; subject to necessary approvals.
+¹⁷ Based on a pro-forma Basel IV fully-loaded CET1 ratio, subject to regulatory approvals.

 Banco Sabadell shareholders

-• The rationale for the transaction is to complement our strengths with those of Banco Sabadell.
-We want to combine our experience with that of Banco Sabadell and together build the best bank for all individual, corporate and SME customers.
+• The purpose of the transaction is to complement our strengths with those of Banco Sabadell.
+The integration represents a clear commitment to SMEs.
+We want to combine our experience with Sabadell’s and together, build the best bank for all individual customers, businesses and SME clients.

-What will happen to Sabadell’s customers, especially SMEs?
+What will become of Sabadell’s customers, especially SMEs?

 • Following the transaction, BBVA estimates that the resulting entity will be able to lend roughly €5 billion more each year to both households and businesses.